Reported in New York Official Reports at Performance Plus Med., P.C. v American Ind. Ins. Co. (2019 NY Slip Op 50632(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Katherine A. Levine, J.), entered June 9, 2016.
-The order, insofar as appealed from, denied defendant’s motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (John J. Kelley, J.), entered January 26, 2017.
+The order denied defendant’s motion to dismiss the complaint or, in the alternative, to compel plaintiff to produce its owner for an examination before trial, and granted plaintiff’s cross motion for summary judgment.

 ENTER: